 Despite the propaganda elements, Saboteur can’t be dismissed as a mere flag-waving movie.
 Interestingly, the film doesn’t glorify America.
 In fact, the opposite is true: Saboteur paints the United States as a wacko land filled with mostly decent but disaffected and marginalized people.
 Hitchcock both praises Americanism and often savagely criticizes the country for not living up to its values.

 The film does have a handful of great set-pieces.
 There is an interesting encounter with a circus caravan.
 The shoot-out at a local cinema was very suspenseful.
-And, of course, the Statute of Liberty finale is absolutely brilliant!
+Finally, the Statute of Liberty finale is absolutely brilliant!
 I also liked the main villains.
 Otto Kruger (High Noon) is pretty awesome as the urbane but deadly terrorist.
 Kruger’s long, uninterrupted speech about the virtues of fascism gave me goosebumps!
-Norman Loyd (Dr. Auschlander in St. Elsewhere) is also great as the serpentine title character.
-Incredibly, the 105-year-old actor is still working!
+Norman Loyd (TV’s St. Elsewhere) is great as the serpentine title character.

 Conclusions & Final Thoughts:

 “I would say that the script lacks discipline.
 There was a mass of ideas, they weren’t sorted out in proper order; they weren’t selected with the proper care,” Hitchcock confessed years later (Hitchcock, by Francois Truffaut).
 He was absolutely right.
 Saboteur is overloaded with intriguing ideas, but this is a case of “less would have been more.”
 Hitchcock did learn his lesson: North by Northwest is Saboteur done the right way.
 But that doesn’t mean the film isn’t worth watching.
-While the movie has some issues, Saboteur remains an engaging thriller.
+While far from perfect, Saboteur remains an interesting and entertaining thriller.
 Recommended.
 B&W, 109 minutes.
 Not Rated.